Brian Morehouse

 Brian Dean Morehouse (born July 2, 1968) is an American college basketball coach currently serving as the head coach of the Hope Flying Dutch women's basketball team.

+Career

 On January 25, 2020, Morehouse became the fastest college basketball coach (men's or women's) to reach 600 wins, reaching the mark in his 690th game.
+His record would later get broken by G.P.
+Gromacki, Amherst College's women's head coach on February 2, 2024.